slexisvn/query_engine/docs/06-scale/48-partitioning-and-pruning.md

 # 48. Partitioning and partition pruning

-> After this chapter you will be able to say which node holds which rows, predict which of the three distributed join strategies a query gets, and explain why one of them cannot execute at all.
+> After this chapter you will be able to compare partition placement, pruning, and distributed join strategies, including the current startup-path limitations.

 ## The question